Progreso Yucatan Peninsula, Mexico Travel Guide

 This allows you to experience life as a "snowbird" expat, enjoying the mild climate and local community.

-Carry on with your travels with inspiration from Progreso.
+Keep going on your journey with inspiration from Progreso.

 The historical depth of the Mayan sites may spark an interest in archaeology or ancient civilizations.